HardLight620/ArksModTool/README.md

 ```
 Note that the tool must be run with administrator privileges or it will not be able to acquire the memory snapshot.

-Once a memory dump of pso2 has been acquired, the application may be built as a normal application from Visual Studio.
+Once a memory dump of pso2 has been acquired, the application may be built using regular Visual Studio build procedures.